Home Download Orders Contact

 The main backup storage location can be changed in the Workstation Settings window, setting a different path for each backup task (different hard disk or disk array).

 NoteIn order to ensure adequate performance, the backup storage directory should be located on a local hard disk or an internal disk array (RAID).
 Using network disks is not recommended.
 A network disk can be used as an additional storage location.
-For details see: Replicate..
+For details see: Replication..

-Fig. 7.1 FBS Server - Settings.
+Fig. 7.1 FBS Server - Basic settings for backup server

-• Limit network load – you can set the maximum network load here.
-See also: Limit connection speed for a selected workstation
+• Limit network load - you can set the maximum computer network load here.

 • Maximum number of Event Log entries – use this option to limit the amount of information stored in the Event Log and so reduce the FBS Server launch time.

-• Update backup server online
+• Update backup server online (see also: Program installation and update)

 • Disable - deactivates backup server automatic updates